 Testing and fever clinics — coronavirus (COVID-19)

-As restrictions ease across Queensland, we need more people to get tested for COVID-19.
-Getting tested will help us find as many cases in the community as quickly as possible.
+Testing helps us find as many cases in the community as quickly as possible.
 This will ensure we are doing everything we can to manage Queensland’s response to the pandemic.

 Where to get tested

 If you have any symptoms of COVID-19, you can visit:

 Before your appointment, please call ahead and tell them about your symptoms so they can prepare for your visit.

 If you are unable to make it to your local doctor or a testing clinic due to special or individual circumstances, your doctor can do a consultation over the phone and then arrange for a home collection with one of the private pathology providers.